 Do I need a VPN on every device?

 It’s beneficial to cover your primary devices—PCs, phones, tablets, and routers where possible—especially on public networks or when handling sensitive information.
-Ultrasurf security privacy & unblock vpn edge
+Vpn extension reddit ultimate guide to browser VPN extensions, privacy, speed, and Reddit workflows 2026

 What should I do if streaming is blocked on a VPN?